Updated June 7, 2023

 - It offers business agility.

-- It is possible to use machine learning and artificial intelligence to make profitable predictions.
+- Using machine learning and artificial intelligence to make profitable predictions is possible.

 Data Lake Architecture on Hadoop, AWS, and Azure

 It has two components: storage and calculation.
 Storage and computing can be either located on-site or in the cloud.
 This results in the design of a data lake architecture in multiple possible combinations.

 A distributed server Hadoop cluster solves the big data storage concern.
 MapReduce is the Hadoop programming model used to divide and process information into smaller subsets in the server cluster.

 The AWS product range for its solution is comprehensive.
 Amazon S3 is at the center of the storage function solution.
 These Data ingestion tools that allow us to transfer massive amounts of data into S3 are Kinesis Stream, Kinesis Firehose, Snowball, and Direct Connect.
 In addition to Amazon S3, the NoSQL database, Dynamo DB, and Elastic Search offer a simplified querying process.
 AWS provides an extensive range of products with a steep initial learning curve.
 However, the comprehensive features of the solution are widely used in commercial intelligence applications.

 Micro-soft offered the data lake.
 Azure has an analytics and storage layer called Azure Store (ADLS), and the two components that the analytical layer has are Azure Analytics and HDInsight.
 The ADLS standard was built in HDFS and is storage capable of unlimited.
 It can save trillions of files more significant than a petabyte in size with a single file.
 Azure Store enables storing data securely and at scale in any desired format.